erjank/teaching/CONTRIBUTING.md

+---
+permalink: /contributing/
+---
 # Contributing

-[Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: new lessons, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+We welcome contributions of all kinds, including bug reports, fixes to existing material, suggestions for new material, and reviews of proposed changes.

 ## Contributor Agreement